snowplow/documentation/docs/understanding-your-pipeline/glossary-of-terms/index.md

 ### Tracker

-A tracker is client- or server-side libraries which track customer behaviour by sending Snowplow events to a Collector.
+A tracker is client- or server-side libraries which track customer behavior by sending Snowplow events to a Collector.

 __[Read more](/docs/collecting-data/collecting-from-own-applications/index.md)__